Bovington Tank Museum, Dorset - August 2007

 Bovington Tank Museum has a bumpy tank arena with tanks taking part in

-mock battles (which we managed to miss due to the poor promotion
+mock battles (unfortunately we managed to miss it due to the poor

 |

-Although it's noisy and dusty, the ride was rather disappointing.
+...very noisy and dusty, the rough ride in the M548 was pretty

-All it did was two circuits of the arena, missing the larger mound and
+disappointing.
+All it did was two circuits of the arena, missing

 |